 2. Hire A Private Taxi

 Hiring a private taxi seems to be a popular choice among travelers.
-Since this drive is about two hours from Chiang Rai, you’ll need your driver to pick you up no later than 3:30am in order to make it for sunrise.
+Since this drive is about two hours from Chiang Rai, you’ll need your driver to pick you up no later than 3:30am in order to make it for a spectacular sunrise.

 Although this is a convenient option for many tourists, it isn’t ideal for budget travelers.
 Taxi drivers ask for 2,500-3,000 baht ($80-100 USD) to make this drive.